jrdegbe/thamesthrive-api/docs/flow/actions/hubspot/hubspot_add_company_action.md

 ## HubSpot resource

-To connect Tracardi with HubSpot you need a HubSpot resource.
+To connect ThamesThrive with HubSpot you need a HubSpot resource.
 If you do not have HubSpot resource set, go to Resources and create a new resource.
 More details on how to do it you can find in resource tab.
 If you did not install Hubspot then go to extensions and install it.
 It will create both resource and plugins.